Design and access statements

-A Design and Access Statement is a short report accompanying and supporting a planning application that should seek to explain and justify the proposal in a structured way.
+A Design and Access Statement is a short report accompanying and supporting a planning application that should seek to explain and justify the proposal.

 The level of detail required in your D&AS will depend on the scale and complexity of your proposed development and the length of the statement will vary accordingly.

 Your D&AS should set out the design principles and concepts that have been applied to the proposed development and explain how issues relating to access have been dealt with.
-It should be proportionate to the complexity of the application, but need not be long.
+It should be proportionate to the complexity of the application, but need not be long but should be presented in a structured way.

 All outline applications, whether they propose any matters of detail or not, will require a design and access statement: